Look Ma', No Hands

 Sibling dynamics in early childhood can be a huge challenge to navigate.
 From navigating conflict to addressing each child's different needs, Randi Rubenstein comes to the rescue again in this episode where she gives great suggestions on how to validate our children where they're at and be less divisive, helping our kids live more harmoniously with themselves and one another.

+So many of the self care practices that are advertised to us cost money, and in a time when self care is so necessary and so many are either out of a job or working on less income than they’re used to, this can feel like a very destructive barrier to healing and grace.
+Enter Faith Broussard Cade, AKA @fleurdelisspeaks.
+After a traumatic brain injury, doctors told her she needed to rest in order to recover and in so doing, she lost her job.
+Her household income was cut in half, which was precisely when she started writing the notes of self love that so many of us have come to treasure during this uncertain time.
 Many years after her injury, her notes have helped spouses find courage to leave abusive partners, stopped someone from taking their own life and guided people through the darkest corners of their lives.
 In this latest episode of Look Ma’ No Hands, Faith talks about why she writes those notes and how they have continued to serve her and everyone who reads them.

 50 episodes later, these are the top ten ways (and it was hard to choose) that I've been completely transformed as a person and parent since starting this show.
 When I did my first interview less than a year ago, I never imagined LMNH would take me on the journey it has.
 The interviews I've conducted have changed the way I parent, live and look at my life - all for the better.
 In this episode, I'm sharing ten tangible pieces of guidance that I've received from interviewees on this show that have made a huge impact.
 I'm so grateful to my guests, my audience and everyone who has supported me thus far.
 Here's to many, many more!